Starmer brands protests taking place on October 7 anniversary ‘un-British’

 Thousands of people attended an event in Trafalgar Square in central London on Sunday to mark the two-year anniversary.

-Pro-Palestine protests also took place in the same location, with almost 500 people arrested.
+Pro-Palestine protests also took place in the same location, with almost 500 people arrested, with more demonstrations organised for Tuesday including at Edinburgh University, the University of Leeds and in Manchester.

 Tory leader Kemi Badenoch said the pro-Palestine demonstrations showed “the same hatred that fuelled (the October 7 attacks) still festers today”.